styblope/xsld-operator/README.md

   gridCapacity:
   # Type of grid: Simple, Session, DynaCache, Custom
   gridType: Simple
-  # Name of the group which owns the grid this field is overriden
+  # Name of the group which owns the grid this field is overrideiiiikkjjjjjjjjjjjkkkkjkkkkkkkkkjjjjjjjjjjjjjjjjjjjjkhhhhhhhhhhhn
   #  by the name defined in the referenced XsldCache object
   groupName:
   # Lock time out for the backing maps in seconds default is